HomeLatest NewsIndustryGoogle shells out $85 m to settle ‘illegal location tracking’ lawsuit in US

 The settlement is one of the largest ever paid by Google (per capita) in a consumer fraud lawsuit.

-In a latest lawsuit settlement in the US, technology major is reported to have shelled out $85 million to the state of Arizona to settle the claims that the tech giant illegally tracked the location of Android users.
+In a latest lawsuit settlement in the US, technology major Google is reported to have shelled out $85 million to the state of Arizona to settle the claims that the tech giant illegally tracked the location of Android users.

 According to the lawsuit, Google kept location tracking running in the background to collect advertising data, even after users had turned off location sharing.